railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	*Managing the Paths from one Location to Another in a Product Form*

 This will let you configure logistics rules individually for each product.
-For example, when a specific product arrives in stores it can automatically be sent to quality control.
-In this case it must be configured as a Push Flow with rules on the product form.
+For example, when a specific product arrives in stores, it can automatically be sent to quality control.
+In this case, it has to be configured as a Push Flow with rules in the Product form.
 The fields that make up those rules are:

 * **Source Location**: the rule only applies if a product comes from this location,
 * **Destination Location**: the rule only applies if a product ends up in this location,